Superrehtard/old_diaspora_wiki/Deployment.md

 As for the application server, the reference install uses thin.
 It's unclear whether other alternatives such as apache passenger might also work.
 There is some discussion on [[Discussions on fedora apache wiki page]]

-## Usecases
+## Use cases

-There are thre usecases/scenarios:
+Three use cases/scenarios:

 #### The dedicated server.

-This is a simple machine containing one the diaspora server and it's dependencies.
+This is a simple machine containing only the diaspora server and it's dependencies.
 Examples might include a bootable USB stick or a hosted virtual server.
 The key requirement is to enable the diaspora service with as litlle overhead as possible.